 We've already discussed the formation and forecast of Tropical Storm Alberto, but with hurricane season not officially starting until June 1, just how early is Alberto?

-Well, the earliest tropical storm to form on record was 1952's "Groundhog Day" storm that came up through Florida.
-That storm formed February 2.
-And Alberto doesn't have a shot at the earliest hurricane either, that goes to an unnamed storm in 1908 on March 6.
+Well, the earliest tropical storm to form on record was on February 2, 1952, named the "Groundhog Day" storm, and came up through Florida.
+And Alberto doesn't have a shot at the earliest hurricane, either.
+That honor goes to an unnamed storm. formed on March 6, 1908.

 Though the earliest date on record for a Category 4 storm is June 27 — we still have an unfortunate chance there.